 3. Be willing to tell the same joke over and over (and over) again, even when you’re sick of it, because they asked you to.
 And because they think it’s just as funny, hearing it the 13th time as it was hearing it the first.

 4.Tell them where you’re going.
-We always want to know where our children are, so how about keeping the in the loop about our whereabouts as well?
-Even for quick trips, you can tell them, “Mummy’s going to take a shower” or “I’m dropping something off at the neighbor’s.”
+We always want to know where our children are, so how about keeping them in the loop about our whereabouts as well?
+Even for quick trips, you can tell them, “Mummy’s going to take a shower” or “I’m dropping something off at the neighbour’s.”
 Always end with, “I’ll be back soon.”
 When they know where you are, they feel more secure in waiting for your return.
 And most importantly, they won’t wonder if you just disappointed or “forgot” them.

 5. Make special “medals” and backpack pins for them!
 Write “Mummy’s #1” “Daddy’s Champ” or “VIP” on them.
 These little affirmations are sure to make your little one feel like a true winner.

-6. Make up stories and always make your kid the main character or hero.
+6. Makeup stories and always make your kid the main character or hero.

 7. Sing a song about them.
 Reinvent a classic song like “Twinkle Twinkle Little Star” but replace the lyrics about your child.
-Tips include singing about what you did together that day or your child’s favorite things.
+Tips include singing about what you did together that day or your child’s favourite things.

 8. Ask them to help you.
 My daughter loves putting the teabag into my cup or stirring my ice coffee.
 When I’m putting on a shirt, I’ll leave the lowest buttons for her to do.
-The reason why most kids love helping their parents is because it gives them ownership and a sense of accomplishment.
+The reason why most kids love helping their parents is that it gives them ownership and a sense of accomplishment.
 They feel important!